Get help buying your first home

 - USDA loan: 640 credit score, 0% down

 FHA home loan

 FHA loans can help if you can’t afford a traditional 20% down payment or have a less-than-perfect credit score.

 “You can put down as little as 3.5% at closing with an FHA loan,” says Mandie Anderson, branch manager with South Carolina-based Silverton Mortgage.
 “These loans have more flexible underwriting standards and are insured by the Federal Housing Administration and issued by an FHA-approved lender.”

 - Loan limit: Current FHA loan limit for most single-family homes is $

 - Upfront mortgage insurance fees: Typically 1.75% of the loan amount, rolled into the loan balance

 - Annual mortgage insurance premium: Generally 0.85% of the loan amount, broken into monthly payments

 Though these aren’t technically government mortgage loans, they offer many similar benefits, such as flexible credit score and income guidelines.
-They also have reduced private mortgage insurance (PMI) premiums, which means you might pay a lot less in mortgage insurance costs on a HomeReady or Home Possible loan than an FHA loan.
+They also have reduced private mortgage insurance (PMI) premiums, which leads to lower monthly mortgage payments.

 VA home loan